jmkraus/picochat/README.md

 #### /models `<index>`

 Without an argument, this command lists the available models of the **LLM** server.
 If the list of models has been requested at least once, then it's possible to switch to another model by using the index of the list, e.g. `/models 3`.

+#### /set `<key=value>`

+Without an argument, the command lists the available parameters and show their current values.

+With the optional argument the parameter values can be changed for the current session, e.g., `/set top_p=0.3`.

+The Values are not persistent and cannot be stored.
+For permanent changes, the config.toml entries must be edited.

+#### /message `<role>`

+Without the argument, the last entry of the chat history (usually an assistant answer) will be shown.

+With one of the possible roles (system, user, assistant), the specific last entry of the chat history can be chosen.

+E.g., when entering `/message user`, then the last user question will be displayed again.

 ### Multiline input
 Picochat utilizes standard input, unlike Ollama’s raw input method.
 This approach was preferred for its simpler implementation and to avoid issues with multiline input enclosed in triple quotes.